David Jonsson

 David Jonsson (born 4 September 1993) is a British actor.
-He began his career in the West End.
+He began his career on the West End, winning a Black British Theatre Award for his performance in the play and breathe...
+(2021).
 He is known for his performance in the BBC Two and HBO television series Industry (2020–2022), as well as his roles in the films Rye Lane (2023), Alien: Romulus (2024), and The Long Walk (2025).

 In 2022, Jonsson appeared on the Evening Standard list of Londoners to watch and was one of British GQ's Men of the Year Honourees.
 He was named a 2023 Bright Young Thing by Tatler and a Screen International Star of Tomorrow.
-In 2025, he won the BAFTA Rising Star Award.
+In 2025, he won the BAFTA Rising Star Award and was nominated at the British Independent Film Awards in the Best Lead Performance category for his role in the film Wasteman (2025).
+In 2026, At San Diego Comic-Con, Jonsson was announced as the next actor to portray Black Panther in the Marvel Cinematic Universe, after the passing of Chadwick Boseman in 2020.

-Early life
+Early life and education

 Jonsson grew up in Custom House, an area of the East London Docklands.
 His father was an IT engineer at Heathrow Airport and his mother worked for the Metropolitan Police.
 Jonsson is the youngest of four, with an older brother and two older sisters.
-He describes his background as Creole, with family from Africa (Nigeria and Sierra Leone), the Caribbean and Sweden.
+He describes his background as Sierra Leone Creole and partly Nigerian, with Creole roots that may have origins in the Caribbean, and Swedish.

 After getting in trouble at and dismissed from school, Jonsson transferred to a school in Hammersmith.
 He told his mother he wanted to be an actor.
-After completing his GCSEs, Jonsson spent two years in New York.
+After completing his GCSEs, Jonsson spent two years in New York City.
 Upon returning to London at the age of 18, he joined the National Youth Theatre and won a scholarship to study at the Royal Academy of Dramatic Art (RADA), graduating with a Bachelor of Arts in Acting in 2016.